valeIT/valeIT.github.io/_posts/2015-06-20-the-mysteries-of-nil-coalescing-operator-in-swift.markdown

 ## Example:

-For the sake of this example the optional is of `Int?` type, but of course it works for every type, just make sure that the fallback you're providing is type correct.
+For the sake of this example, the optional is of `Int?` type, but of course it works for every type, just make sure that the fallback you're providing is type correct.

 `optionalValue` is an optional, if it's nil I want to assign a default value to it.
-If it's not it can keep it's own value.
+If it's not it can keep its own value.

 Let's define a new constant called `value` to hold the result and call the "Nil Coalescing Operator" which is `??` to unwrap the optional and if necessary to provide a default value for it.